 For this sample, we assume that you are using a simple HttpCommunicationListener.
 For more information on reliable service communication, see The Reliable Service communication model.

-A recommended pattern for the URL that a replica listens on is the following format: {scheme}://{nodeIp}:{port}/{partitionid}/{replicaid}/{guid}. you want to configure your communication listener to listen on the correct endpoints and with this pattern.
+A recommended pattern for the URL that a replica listens on is the following format: {scheme}://{nodeIp}:{port}/{partitionid}/{replicaid}/{guid}.
+Therefore, you should configure your communication listener to listen on the correct endpoints by using this pattern.

 Multiple replicas of this service may be hosted on the same computer, so this address needs to be unique to the replica.
 This is why partition ID + replica ID are in the URL.
 An HttpListener can listen on multiple addresses on the same port as long as the URL prefix is unique.